Musicals101.com

 b.
 July 20, 1930 (London)

-Howes appeared in What Makes Sammy Run?
-(1964), and co-starred with Dick Van Dyke in the popular screen musical Chitty Chitty Bang Bang (1968).
-She returned to London to star as Anna in a revival of The King and I (1973) and as Jenny Lind in Tommy Steele's production of Hans Andersen (1976).
+After winning raves as "Fiona" in a brief City Center revival of Brigadoon (1963), Howes appeared as "Kit Seargant" in What Makes Sammy Run?
+(1964).
+She is perhaps best known for co-starring with Dick Van Dyke in the popular screen musical Chitty Chitty Bang Bang (1968), playing heiress "Truly Scrumptous."
+She returned to London to star as "Anna" in a revival of The King and I (1973) and as Jenny Lind in Tommy Steele's production of Hans Andersen (1976).
 She made a triumphant appearance as Desiree in the New York City Opera production of A Little Night Music (1991), and was in the stellar Broadway cast of James Joyce's The Dead (2000).
+Her non-musical roles have included numerous TV appearances and "Queen Gertrude" in Hamlet.